niranjank804/43.DEEP-LEARNING---IX/README.md

 Confirmed the existing Original Amount measure remains unaffected.
 No regression issues were identified during validation.

+Please note that this PBI only adds the new measure members.
+Population of the Salary and FTE measures will be addressed as part of the related implementation.

-Please let me know if any additional validation is required.
+Please let me know if you have any questions or would like any additional validation.

 Thanks,